kemitchell/writing.kemitchell.com/_drafts/Rely-on-OSI.md

 ## No Patent Coverage

-Relying on OSI approval on patents can not only leave you without patent protection when you expect it, it can also stop you using perfectly safe software under popular patent-less terms, when there aren't any patents to worry about.
+Relying on OSI approval on patents can not only leave you without patent protection when you expect it, it can also stop you using perfectly safe software under popular patent-less terms when there aren't any patents to worry about.

 CC0-1.0, mentioned above, is worth mentioning again.
-It's a tremendously popular in academic and government circles.
+It's tremendously popular in government and academe.

-Releases into the the public domain without using CC0 or any standard terms are also fairly common.
+Likewise self-styled releases into the public domain without use of CC0 or any standard terms.
 That software isn't available under an OSI-approved license.
 But using it may pose essentially no risk.

 ## Missing Permissive Licenses

 Even when software _is_ available under an explicit permissive license, OSI may not have got around to approving it.
-Or OSI may have intentionally refused to approve the license, despite it being legally fine, to discourage "[license proliferation](https://opensource.org/proliferation)".
+Or OSI may have intentionally refused to approve the license, despite it being quite like many others it has, to discourage "[license proliferation](https://opensource.org/proliferation)".

 Discouraging multiple licenses that say essentially the same thing is perhaps noble.
 But nobility doesn't pay when you or your team need a particular piece of software under a less-common set of terms.